God tells us to pray continuously about all our concerns, but he grants only those petitions that align with his will.

-So, why does he tell us to pray about everything when he knows that many of our petitions will seemingly go unanswered and thereby diminish our trust in him?
+So, why does he tell us to pray about everything when he knows many of our petitions will seemingly go unanswered and thereby diminish our trust in him?

 God tells us to pray because prayer is integral to our communion with him.
 It positions us to experience true contentment.

 Prayer turns our attention from ourselves to God.
 It gives us the opportunity to worship him humbly, align with him morally, convey gratitude for his blessings, and express faith in his goodness.

 The model prayer that Jesus introduced—The Lord’s Prayer—indicates God wants us to incorporate these themes into our prayers whenever we can, but especially amid affliction.